marcopennekamp/lore/specification/expressions.md

 - **Int:** `x` or `-x`, x being any number from 0 to MAX_SAFE_INTEGER.
 - **Real:** `x.y` or `-x.y`, with both x and y being numbers.
 We do not allow notations such as `.0` or `1.`.

+Conversions between integers and reals can be done with the functions `lore.core.to_int` and `lore.core.to_real`.

 ##### Arithmetic Operators

 The following **arithmetic operators** can be used on numbers.
-Note that the remainder operator is implemented as a function.
+Note that the remainder operator is implemented as a function `lore.Math.remainder`.

 ```
 a + b  // Addition